 Some back out due to fear.
 Because of this, and because of the small percentage of people who are matched, you often hear stories of people who die before they can find a bone marrow donor.

-Getting Paid for Bone Marrow Transplant Donation
+The Future: Getting Paid for Bone Marrow Transplant Donation

 To help combat the lack of donor enthusiasm, there is an effort to allow people to receive compensation, for donating to a marrow transplant.
 It just hasn’t resulted in change on the federal level.